About Portland Digital Corps

 "What can I do with the skills I already have that might actually help someone right now?"

-Who’s Behind This
+Who Was Behind This

 Ron has deep roots in public interest tech and has worked at all levels of government to improve how services are designed and delivered.
 He's built and led teams inside public agencies, advised on digital strategy and infrastructure modernization, and worked with mission-driven orgs across the country.

 He also serves as President of AIGA Portland, where he helped launch PDX Design Month, and recently taught service design at the University of Michigan.
-This project reflects the kind of work he’s most drawn to: practical, collaborative, and focused on getting useful things into the hands of people doing good work.
+This project reflected the kind of work he's most drawn to: practical, collaborative, and focused on getting useful things into the hands of people doing good work.

 A different kind of volunteering

-How we work
+How we worked

-What we’re drawing from
+What we drew from

-Stay Updated
+Stay Connected

 No spam.
 Just occasional updates when there's something to share.